Penile Prosthetic Surgery

 5. When the device is in place, your doctor will close the cuts with stitches.
 Most of the time, getting a penile implant takes 45 minutes to an hour.

 1. Most likely, you’ll need to take painkillers after getting a penile implant.
 Often, an injection that works for 48 to 72 hours is given into the scrotum to help relieve pain.
 Pain might be mild and last for a few weeks.
-You might be told to take an antibiotic by mouth for a week.
+You might be told to take an antibiotic orally for a week.

 3. After you learn how to use the device, which usually takes 3 to 6 weeks after surgery, your doctor might suggest that you blow up and deflate inflatable penile implants to get used to using them and to stretch the area around the cylinders.

-Prosthetic Testicle Cost Australia
+Penile Implant Cost Australia

+Perhaps you’re wondering “how much is penile implant surgery?”
 The cost of a prosthetic testicle will vary depending on your chosen urologist.
 In our case, the in-clinic surgery will incur:

 • Hospital costs